Shot Dispersion in Golf: What It Is, Why It Matters, and Practical Steps to Improve It

 Here are a few key takeaways to understand about shot dispersion.
 If you don’t have time to read our entire guide, take this information with you to make some progress right away.

-• Your typical shot dispersion is likely much wider than you think; test yourself on the range to see how far away from your target you are.
+- Your shot dispersion is likely much wider than you realize, test yourself on the range to measure both your left/right and short/long misses.

 What is Shot Dispersion?